-If you have a pre-existing medical condition, you may think that getting life insurance is out of reach.
+If you have a pre-existing medical condition, you may think getting life insurance is out of reach.
 Fortunately, this isn’t always the case!
 Many life insurance companies will work with you, even if you have health problems.
-This guide will discuss how to get life insurance for a pre-existing medical condition.
+This guide will discuss getting life insurance for a pre-existing medical condition.
 We will also provide tips on finding the best policy for your needs.

 - How medical conditions increase the cost of life insurance